YS-jack/RuneLingual-Plugin/README.md

 ## Features

 - **Language Selection:** Choose your preferred language from our pack and experience OSRS in your own language.
-Currently only supports Japanese.
 - **Customization:** Tailor the translation of elements based on your preferences.
 - **Real-time Translation:** Translates player-sent messages and many other dynamic elements.
 - **Translates the following**